Arthur Heurtley House: Architecture

 The Heurtley House is one of Wright's earliest, fully mature Prairie style houses, and the patterns that he established with the home would eventually appear in many of his greatest works in that genre.
 Exterior emphasis is on the horizontal, with strong detail in the wooden siding and high bands of windows.
 The roof is low pitched, and features broad eaves.
 Terraces and balconies bring outside living easily to the occupants.

 The home is entered through a grade level front door into a deeply colored low ceilinged entry hall.
 Major spaces are raised above the surrounding grounds, and climbing the stairs to the upper level thrusts one into areas featuring soaring ceilings with trim echoing roof forms.
 The transition emphasizes leaving the outside world behind by ascending the stairs.
 Fireplaces, symbolizing hearth and home, are centralized in the middle of the structure.
 The house, uncommonly in the U. S., has its private spaces on the lower floor and public rooms on the second.

+In popular culture

+The Heurtley House was featured in season four of the Chicago-based American TV series The Bear, in episode five, "Replicants."